w3f/polkadot-wiki/README.md

 The Wiki uses Algolia search, which can be accessed locally by providing the correct App ID and API key.
 The `app_id` and `api_key` environment variables are needed for the Wiki to be built successfully.
-If you are an external contributor, set the variables with some values like shown below.
+If you are an external contributor, set the variables with some values like shown below, which lets the Wiki repo build successfully (but disables the search bar).

 ```bash
 export app_id="xxxxxx" api_key="xxxxxxx"
 ```

-Note that, by doing so, the search bar will be disabled.

 Using yarn, run: